Home / Breakfast Recipes / Feta and Spinach Egg White Omelette

 How to Make Feta and Spinach Egg White Omelette

+Step 2.
 Next take your eggs and separate the yolk from the whites.
 My favorite way to do this is just passing the yolk back and forth between two halves of the shell letting the white fall into the bowl.

-Whisking egg whites in a bowl
+Whisking egg whites in a metal bowl.

-Then whisk your egg whites in a bowl until fluffy.
+Step 3.
+Whisk your egg whites in a bowl until fluffy.

-Adding egg white to pan
+Adding egg whites to pan.

-Then take your egg whites and pour them over the top of the veggies.
+Step 7.
+Take your egg whites and pour them over the top of the veggies.

+Step 8.
 When the egg whites are almost done cooking, crumble the feta over the top before folding the edges of the egg over the middle, forming the omelette.

 Forkful of feta and spinach egg white omelette.